bambinos/bambi/docs/getting_started.rst

 Model specification
 -------------------
-Bambi provides a flexible way to specify models that makes it easy not only to specify the terms.
+Bambi provides a flexible way to specify models that makes it easy to specify the terms.

 Formula-based specification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Models are specified in Bambi using a formula-based syntax similar to what one might find in R packages like lme4 or nlme.
-A couple of examples that illustrate the breadth of models that can be easily specified in Bambi:
+A couple of examples illustrate the breadth of models that can be easily specified in Bambi:

 .. code-block:: python